AbstractGraphics

 - parenting and unparenting the display object across the component's lifecycle,

-- syncing the host WorldObject's transform — position, rotation, scale — into the display object once per frame so the visual reflects every behavior change made during the tick,
+- syncing the host WorldObject's fully-resolved world transform (its own position/rotation/scale composed with every ancestor's) into the display object once per frame, so the visual reflects every behavior change made during the tick and a parented object renders relative to its parent,

 Subclasses provide the concrete display object — typically a Pixi